enthought/codetools/docs/source/index.rst

     - automatically converting or adapting variables on access from, or assignment to, a namespace

-CodeTools depends upon Traits, but has no major dependencies beyond that.
+CodeTools depends upon Traits with an optional dependency on SciMath and numpy for unit support, but has no major dependencies beyond that.

+CodeTools is under active development, so the implementation and API are somewhat fluid.

 Contents: